 Public transportation in Pakistan is safe depending on what you use and where.

-Tuk-tuks (called rickshaws in Pakistan) are the main way that the general public gets around.
-You WILL have to negotiate a price before you get in and chug around those congested streets.
+Tuk-tuks (called moto rickshaws in Pakistan) are the main way that the general public get around.
+You will have to negotiate a price before you get in and chug around those congested streets.
 But they’re cheap and efficient.
 And it means not having to deal with the buses.

 Buses are all over the place in cities.
 They’re normally pretty small and very crowded.
-We wouldn’t recommend catching the bus in any city in Pakistan if you’re a woman.
+However, there are womens-only sections even on metro buses which makes them safe for women.

 Buses can be very slow.
 They take a long time to get around, so you’ll have to be patient.
-When it comes to rush hour, we’d just say AVOID buses completely.
-A complete headache.
+When it comes to rush hour, avoid buses completely.

 Then there’s rail travel.
 A relic of the British colonial era, it’s still in operation thanks to Pakistan Railways.
 It’s pretty huge – 228 trains PER DAY carrying 65 million passengers annually.

 There are plenty of overnight trains in Pakistan – you can get an air-conditioned sleeper OR a first-class sleeper if you’re feeling rich.
-But in the day time, you may as well just sit in the “parlour car”.
-It’s more REAL anyway.
+But in the daytime, you may as well just sit in the “parlor car”.

-Add to that the greasy but amazing puris, and being able to wash it all down with a lassi, and you’ll honestly be in foodie heaven when you travel to Pakistan.
+Add to that the greasy but amazing puris, and being able to wash it all down with a lassi, and you’ll honestly be in foodie heaven when you arrive.

 But tasty doesn’t always mean it’s safe.
-Just to make sure, we’ve got some tips for you to safely eat your way around Pakistan.
+Just to make sure, I’ve got some tips for you to safely eat your way around Pakistan.

-- Pakistani fruit is DELICIOUS but you will have to make sure that you choose the right stuff.
-We’re talking the fruits that can be peeled yourself.
+- Pakistani fruit is delicious but you will have to make sure that you choose the right stuff.
+We’re talking fruits that can be peeled yourself.
 Anything else, like strawberries, make sure you wash them yourself in boiled water.
 (Not boiling water.
 That would ruin them.)